 Figure 1 plots histograms of pre-fire (top) and post-fire (bottom) coverage ratios, where a coverage ratio less than 1 indicates underinsurance.
 Although the distributions of pre-fire and post-fire underinsurance differ, it is striking to note that the average coverage ratios are nearly identical across both measures at 87.4% pre-fire and 87.3% post-fire.
 A frequently cited cause of underinsurance is sudden increases in construction costs.
-In our data, this rise was largely offset by extended replacement cost provisions.
-Hence, policyholders were underinsured on average, not because of cost inflation, but because they bought too little coverage.
+In our data, this rise was largely absorbed by extended replacement cost provisions.
+Hence, policyholders were underinsured on average, not because of cost inflation, but because they purchased an insufficient amount of coverage A.

 Next, we explore some of the policyholder characteristics that might explain the wide distribution of coverage ratios.
 Figure 2 plots the average pre-fire coverage ratio by bins of household income (top), pre-fire home value (middle), and credit score (bottom).
-Consistent with recent research showing that richer households tend to buy more insurance (Armantier, Foncel, and Treich, 2023; Gropper and Kuhnen, 2023), we see that coverage ratios are positively associated with both incomes and home values.
+Consistent with recent research showing that richer households tend to buy more insurance (Armantier, Foncel, and Tre-ich, 2023; Gropper and Kuhnen, 2023), we see that underinsurance is negatively associated with both incomes and home values.
 However, there is a flat relationship between credit scores and underinsurance.